Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 A bare handful of Ri’ after the boarding action begun, the *Sword* hailed Wrythwynw’s flagship with a certain degree of well-earned smug humor.
 Shipfather Orno, missing half an ear and with four gold-plated titanium fangs flashing in his mouth, panted happily at her with a copious splash of blood covering his armor.

-*“Fleetmatriarch, we’re done wrasslin’ with our playmates here.
-Mosta them broke pretty easy.”*
+*"Fleetmatriarch, we’re done wrasslin’ with our playmates here.
+Mosta them broke pretty easy."*

-“The miners?”
+"The miners?"
 Wrythnwynw asked, taking refuge in professional concern for the mission.

-*“We got to ‘em right before the greasy fucks started up their, uh, abattoir operations.
+*"We got to ‘em right before the greasy fucks started up their, uh, abattoir operations.
 We’re checkin’ em for injuries or any nasty surprises.
-Uh...might need some help calmin’ ‘em down.”*
+Uh...might need some help calmin’ ‘em down."*

-“...Help?”
+"...Help?"

-*“I’m a pretty scary ‘Back at the best’a times, Fleetmatriarch.
+*"I’m a pretty scary ‘Back at the best’a times, Fleetmatriarch.
 Lotta my Brothers’re the same.
-A lotta these guys are convinced* ***we’re*** *gonna eat ‘em instead.”*
+A lotta these guys are convinced* ***we’re*** *gonna eat ‘em instead."*

-“We’ll send over medical shuttles immediately,” Wrythwynw said, and gestured to put her words into action.
+"We’ll send over medical shuttles immediately," Wrythwynw said, and gestured to put her words into action.
 Her junior officers were gratifyingly swift to make it happen.

 When the footage from the medics came back a while later, she needed a moment to compose herself.
 There were bits of Hunter *everywhere.* Crumpled, torn piles of sickly white flesh, diseased cybernetics and off-color blood and organs lined the deck, walls, and even ceiling in places.
 It was…